 There is certainly an increasingly confident scene in Shanghai, as indicated by the numerous bars and the annual event-stuffed Shanghai Pride (www.shpride.com).

 In 2016, China banned the depiction of LGBTQI+ people on television.

 Surprisingly, networking app Grindr isn't blocked in China, neither are local apps Blued or Aloha.
 While Blued (mostly for hookups) and Aloha are aimed at men, for the women, there's Lespark (拉拉公园) and Rela (热拉).

 Danlan (淡蓝; www.danlan.org) Chinese-only news and lifestyle.

 Carefully consider a travel insurance policy to cover theft, loss, trip cancellation and medical eventualities.
-Travel agents can sort this out for you, though it is often cheaper to find good deals with an insurer online or with a broker.
+Travel agents can sort this out for you, although it is often cheaper to find good deals with an insurer online or with a broker.

 Paying for your airline ticket with a credit card often provides limited travel accident insurance – ask your credit-card company what it’s prepared to cover.